When left without a will or a trust, the property of a decedent will only be distributed once a Final Decree has been ordered by the Court.

 Issues from a Cloud on Title

 The heirs in this case are left with mineral interests that may not belong to them or for which they do not have marketable title.
-The absence of a Final Decree in the Estate of the Wife, prevents the heirs from selling their would-be inheritance to a bona-fide purchaser, or rather, prevents the purchaser from relying on something other than the seller’s word that the property is owned by him.
+The absence of a Final Decree in the Estate of the Wife, prevents the heirs from selling their would-be inheritance to a bona-fide purchaser, or rather, prevents the purchaser from relying on something other than the personal representative’s word that the property is owned by them.

 What could the Husband and Wife have done to avoid creating a cloud on title for their heirs?
 A Final Decree should always be entered in a case, but simply providing in your will for contingency heirs should your spouse not survive you or transferring the property into a trust to be distributed later, allows the decedent to determine the heirs and the proportions of distribution, rather than the state.